ibm-cloud-docs/databases-for-mongodb/reference-monitoring.md

 ### Process resident memory in bytes
 {: #ibm_databases_for_mongodb_process_resident_memory_bytes}

 Amount of actual physical memory used by the MongoDB process.
+Resident memory (the number of megabytes resident): In a standard deployment resident is the amount of memory used by the WiredTiger cache plus the memory dedicated to other in-memory structures used by the `mongod` process.
+By default, `mongod` with WiredTiger reserves 50% of the total physical memory on the server for the cache and at a steady state, WiredTiger tries to limit cache usage to 80% of that total.
+For example, if a server has 16GB of memory, WiredTiger will assume it can use 8GB for cache and at steady state should use about 6.5GB.
+To learn more about the WiredTiger Storage Engine, reference the [MongoDB documentation](/docs/databases-for-mongodb?topic=databases-for-mongodb-performance#wiredtiger-cache-and-memory).

 | Metadata | Description |
 |----------|-------------|